 The Lab for Social Design serves as a catalyst for cultural and social change.
 As a beacon for social design, social innovation and welfare design we imagine, visualizes and explores possible socially sustainable and inclusive futures that supports people in exercising their full potential as human beings.
 The Lab for Social Design develops aesthetic and ethically sound proposals that are continuously co-created and co-designed in close collaboration with various actors outside the school.

+The Lab for Social Design at is a vibrant and cross-disciplinary home for a broad group of designers and design researchers that work with many different tasks.
+The group (15-20 people) is international with people originally coming from Ireland, Austria, Turkey, and Denmark.
 Please sign up if you want to follow our work.
-The Lab for Social Design at Design School Kolding (DSKD) is a vibrant and cross-disciplinary home for a broad group of designers and design researchers that work with many different tasks.
-The group (15-20 people) is international with people originally coming from Ireland, Austria, Turkey, Lithuania and Denmark.